Shocking therapy may keep cancer patients on their feet

 Summary

-This study tested whether neuromuscular electrical stimulation (NMES) can help veterans with blood cancers maintain physical function and reduce fatigue during stem cell transplant.
-46 participants used NMES while hospitalized.
-The goal was to see if this alternative exercise approach could prevent muscle loss and improve quality of life.
+This study tested whether neuromuscular electrical stimulation (NMES) can help Veterans with blood cancers maintain physical function and reduce fatigue during stem cell transplant.
+46 participants used NMES while in the hospital.
+The goal was to see if this approach could prevent muscle loss and improve quality of life compared to usual care.

 Get updates